hzeller/duck-camp-tower-crown/README.md

 Crown of Tower at Duck Camp 2014 @Toorcamp

-This uses [duck-stl][this duck from thingiverse] on top of our geometric tower.
+This uses [this duck from thingiverse][duck-stl] on top of our geometric tower.

 ![Tower crown][tower-crown]